Documentation / Kubernetes Integration

 API Key Secret

 Store your API key in a Kubernetes Secret.
-The controller automatically mounts it to tunnel client pods.
+The tunnel client pods must be configured to reference this secret via environment variable or volume mount.

 Network Policies

-The controller deployment includes NetworkPolicy to restrict egress to only the stunl server.
+The controller deployment includes NetworkPolicy to restrict egress to the Kubernetes API server and DNS only.
+Tunnel client pods connect to the stunl server directly.

 Pod Security